Email hacking: Prevention measures

 Businesses typically have advanced firewalls, anti-virus software and intrusion detection systems (IDS) to prevent or detect improper network access.
 They may also have security specialists perform an audit on the company and hire a Certified Ethical Hacker to perform a simulated attack or "pen test" in order to find any gaps in security.

 Although companies may secure its internal networks, vulnerabilities can also occur through home networking.
 Email may be protected by methods, such as, creating a strong password, encrypting its contents, or using a digital signature.

 If passwords are leaked or otherwise become known to an attacker, having two-factor authentication enabled may prevent improper access.

-There are also specialist encrypted email services such as Protonmail or Mailfence.

 Cases of email hacking

 Notable cases of email hacks include: